 An important point to consider is that SDCMs excite and image multiple points at once, meaning that standard point detectors such as the photo-multiplier tubes (PMTs) used in standard confocal microscopes are insufficient to detect the emitted light.
 Instead, array‑based detectors are used such as the cutting-edge EMCCD and sCMOS cameras produced by Teledyne Photometrics.
 These cameras need to have short exposure times due to the speed of the spinning disk, with short exposure times or a slow disk rotation speed resulting in a streaky image.
-By using cameras that can match high rotation speeds, high-quality images are produced, as seen in Fig.4.
+By using cameras that can match high rotation speeds, high-quality images are produced.

 In conclusion, spinning disk confocal microscopy offers a clear improvement on standard laser scanning confocal microscopy and conventional fluorescence microscopy, allowing for fast and efficient imaging of live samples, dynamic processes and optical sectioning of 3D samples in 2D slices.
 Multichannel images can be taken at multiple wavelengths, resulting in high-quality images dense with information, and deconvolution methods exist to further improve contrast and image quality.
 The main disadvantage of SDCM is that only a small proportion of light is transmitted through the disk to the sample, but with customisable pinhole disks, secondary microlens disks and highly sensitive cameras these limitations can be easily overcome, while also improving imaging speed and field of view even further to produce high resolution images faster than ever.